ANNarchy/ANNarchy/docs/manual/Network.rst

 .. note::

-    Networks only work on copies of the corresponding objects at the tme they are added to the network.
+    Networks only work on copies of the corresponding objects at the time they are added to the network.
 It is no use to modify the ``rates`` parameter of ``pop1`` after the network are created.

     Similarly, it is useless to read variables from the original objects if only the networks are simulated: they would still have their original values.